-Data source V-Dem Original variable vzpehealth GSoD name V_23_14 Definition Question: To what extent is high quality basic health care guaranteed to all, sufficient to enable them to exercise their basic political rights as adult citizens?
+Data source V-Dem Original variable v2pehealth GSoD name V_23_14 Definition Question: To what extent is high quality basic health care guaranteed to all, sufficient to enable them to exercise their basic political rights as adult citizens?
 Responses: o: Extreme.
 Because of poor quality health care, at least 75 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
 1: Unequal.
 Because of poor quality health care, at least 25 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
 2: Somewhat equal.
 Because of poor quality health care, 10-25 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
 3: Relatively equal.
-Basic health care overall is equal in quality but because of poor quality health care, 5-10 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
-4: Equal.
-Basic health care is equal in quality and less than 5 per cent of citizens cannot exercise their basic political rights as adult citizens.
-Clarification: Poor quality health care can leave citizens unable to exercise their basic rights as adult citizens by failing to adequately treat preventable and treatable illnesses that render them unable to work, participate in social or political organizations, or vote (where voting is allowed).
+Basic health care overall is equal in quality but because of poor quality health care, 5-10 per cent of citizens' ability to exercise their political rights as adult citizens their political rights as adult citizens their political rights as adult citizens by failing to adequately treat preventable and treatable illnesses that render them unable to work, participate in social or political organizations, or vote (where voting is allowed).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2018) Coppedge et al. (2018: 188) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Fundamental Rights 2.3.
 Social rights and equality 2.3.B.
-Basic welfare Aggregation IRT to construct sub-dimension 2.3.B.
+Basic welfare Aggregation IRT to construct subdimension 2.3.B.
 Basic welfare.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage 160- 140- 140- 140- 140- 1975 1985 1995 2005 2015
+Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Coverage 160 140 120 0 100 100 100 100 100 100 1975 1985 1995 2005 2015